Will Denial of Form I-360 (VAWA) Lead to Removal Proceedings?

 Why Filing Form I-360 With USCIS at the Same Time as Form I-485 Risks Deportation

-As a VAWA applicant, you might, if your spouse is a U.S. citizen, be allowed to file your initial petition (Form I-360) at the same as your application for adjustment of status (a green card).
+As a VAWA applicant, you might, if your spouse is a U.S. citizen, be allowed to file your initial petition (Form I-360) at the same as or "concurrently" with your application for adjustment of status (a green card).
 This turns what is ordinarily a two-step process into one step.

 Let's start with a little background.
-For most types of immigrant visa and green card applicants, step one in applying is to submit a petition to U.S. Citizenship and Immigration Services (USCIS) and wait for its approval before moving forward.
+For most types of immigrant visa and green card applicants, step one in applying is to for a U.S. citizen, company, or other sponsor submit a petition to USCIS and wait for its approval before moving forward.

 Spouses of U.S. citizens do not, however, need to wait for USCIS approval of Form I-360 before filing the I-485.
 They can file Form I-360 and Form I-485 at the same time.

 Spouses of U.S. green card holders, by contrast, will need to wait for a visa to become available before they can apply to adjust status in the United States.
-The typical wait is two to five years, though on rare occasions a visa is available right away, as was true for a time in early 2023.
+The typical wait is two to five years.
 (See How Long Is the Wait for Your Priority Date to Become Current?.)

 But here's the catch for spouses of U.S. citizens (or others who, for technical reasons, are eligible to file concurrently for adjustment of status): If you file the I-360 at the same time as you apply for a green card using the Form I-485, then the denial of the I-360 and I-485 could send you to Immigration Court.
 After denying an I-485, the immigration officer typically checks the file to see whether the applicant is legally in the United States.
 If not, the officer may forward the file to Immigration and Customs Enforcement (ICE) for removal proceedings in immigration court.